 Donald Trump did it in New York.

-He be played with the politicians.
+He played with the politicians.

 What?

-Had the graduation.
+Had the graduation?

-But I get on the other hand, you really need your degree in this world today.
+I don't understand half of what goes on in schools anymore, but I get, on the other hand, you really need your degree in this world today.

-You know, it's frustrating.
+You know it's frustrating.

-Everybody I know needs a degree.
+Everybody, I know, needs a degree.

 This is pivotal.

-Also, the New York Times basically unknowingly, unwittingly corroborating everything we have been reporting to you.
+Also the NEW YORK Times, basically unknowingly unwittingly, corroborating everything we have been reporting to you.

 We'll go over all the legal aspects with Joe DeGenova and Greg Jarrett.